Welcome to my WWE Raw Review: Feb 3rd. Sometimes, the WWE makes it hard to like their product.

 He’s going to lose whatever momentum he built up since his return, and all because the guy he was about to face in what should’ve been one of the hottest feuds going into Wrestlemania either stuck something up his nose, in his lungs or his arm.

 When Charlotte didn’t show up on NXT last Wednesday, I was convinced that the reason was that she was going to challenge for the tag-team titles at Wrestlemania.

-Five days later and we now know just how little I really understand wrestling, but you know what, I’m fine with that.
+Five days later and we now know just how little I understand wrestling, but you know what, I’m fine with that.